seisman/seisman.info.v1/content/GMT/2013-10-20_gmt-pstext.rst

 .. code-block:: bash

    #!/bin/bash
    pstext -R0/3/0/5 -JX3i -B1f1g1/1f1g1 -H -m -N -Y3i > a.ps <<EOF
    # x y size angle fontno justify linespace parwidth parjust
    > 0 -0.5 12 0 4 LT 13p 3i j
    @%5%Figure 1.@%% This illustration shows nothing useful, but it still needs a figure caption.
-Highlighted in @;255/0/0;red@;; you can see the locations of cities where it is @\_impossible@\_ to get any good Thai food; these are to be avoided.
+Highlighted in @;255/0/0;red@;; you can see the locations of cities where it is @_impossible@_ to get any good Thai food; these are to be avoided.
    EOF

    rm .gmt*

 .. figure:: /images/2013102007.jpg
-   :width: 600px
+   :width: 300px
    :alt: fig 1